James Wolfenden: 8th term

-In 1942, the Republicans, in a stunning comeback, gained 10 Senate seats and 47 house seats, nearly jeopardizing Democratic control in the house.
-Wolfenden was handily reelected, but not after a stiff challenge from Vernon O'Rourke, a Swarthmore College professor, who was aided by liberals and independents.
+In 1942, the Republicans, in a comeback, gained 10 Senate seats and 47 house seats, nearly jeopardizing Democratic control in the house.
+Wolfenden was reelected, but not after a stiff challenge from Vernon O'Rourke, a Swarthmore College professor, who was aided by liberals and independents.

 This coalition effort foreshadowed the campaign of fellow Democrat Bob Edgar, 32 years later.
 O'Rourke attacked the incumbent's isolationist voting record and waged an intensive door-to-door campaign.
 Nevertheless, the Congressman won by 48,210 to 34,164, with 58% of the vote in a low turn-out wartime election.
 But, the candidate for governor, Edward Martin, received 8,000 more votes than Wolfenden in the county.

 In the 1944 election, FDR ran for a fourth term against Dewey, who was governor of New York.
 The campaign both nationally and locally was hotly contested and brutal at times, with various unsavory charges flying back and forth between the two parties.
 Wolfenden was also running for another term, his ninth, against the same opponent as last time.
 The election had a different twist in that O'Rouke had resigned his professorship at Swarthmore and was serving as a lieutenant, junior grade, aboard a destroyer escort.
 Since he was at sea and navy regulations forbade active political campaigning, O'Rourke campaigned through stand-ins.

 At a Democratic rally at the Odd Fellows Temple in Chester, Owen Hunt, former state insurance commissioner, stood in for O'Rourke.
 In his remarks, Hunt referred to Wolfenden as "treacherous", having voted against twenty-two important defense bills in the past ten years.
 Further, he stated that the congressman never cast a vote without "ulterior motives" and served "special interests and sinister influences", such as big business and international cartels.

 In charges that smacked of the McCarthyism that would develop in a few years, Hunt seemed to be attempting to impugn Wolfenden's loyalty by stating that the Japanese, prior to the war, had not possessed the resources to build a military machine, until they were supplied by the so-called "sinister influences".
 He also said that on December 8, the day war was declared, Wolfenden was "out shooting ducks along the Chesapeake".